jacoby/jacoby.github.io/_posts/2017-11-02-fixing-that-windows-update-problem.markdown

 This is not a choice you should make at 8am if you expect to have it done before you have to go to work.

 It's 10:20 right now, and my laptop's at 75%, and it wasn't raining when I walked from the parking garage to my lab.
 So, things are moving forward.
 Because who knows what set that Registry entry, I can't name the blocker that has frustrated me for several months, but it seems to be gone now.

+**Edited To Add**

+The installation is up, I am running the right version on the laptop, and both behave about the same.
+They share issues, like artifacting weirdly when switching between VMs, but that's a problem for later.